ZiadRefaie/Smart_Home-Group546/README.md

 ## Installation

-1. A detailed installation video and schematic diagram of the circuit will be provided.
+1. A detailed installation video and circuit schematic diagram will be provided.
 2. Assemble the hardware according to the schematic.
 3. Flash the firmware to the ATMEGA32A microcontroller using an SPI programmer.
 4. Power on the system and follow the usage instructions.